-The dismantling ceremony for the US Navy 2 was held on September 30 at the Norfolk Naval Base, reports NavyTimes.
+2nd disbanding ceremony fleet The United States was held on September 30 at the Norfolk Naval Base, according to NavyTimes.

 The dismantling of the fleet as a measure of monetary savings announced 6 January 2011, due to the difficult financial situation in the defense ministry.